Calamine (mineral)

 Although chemically and crystallographically quite distinct, the two minerals exhibit similar massive or botryoidal external form and are not readily distinguished without detailed chemical or physical analysis.
 The first person to separate the minerals was the British chemist and mineralogist James Smithson in 1803.
 In the mining industry the term calamine has been historically used to refer to both minerals indiscriminately.

 In mineralogy calamine is no longer considered a valid term.
-It has been replaced by smithsonite and hemimorphite in order to distinguish it from the pinkish mixture of zinc oxide (ZnO) and iron(III) oxide (Fe2O3) used in calamine lotion.
+It has been replaced by smithsonite and hemimorphite in order to distinguish it from the pinkish mixture of zinc oxide (ZnO) and iron(III) oxide (Fe2O3) known as calamine lotion.